Topology of Almost Complex Structures on Six-Manifolds: Twistor spaces of four- and six-manifolds

-\begin{remark} In order for the formulas of \Cref{cohomtwis} (1) to hold, it is crucial to have an almost complex structure \emph{inducing the given orientation} on the base manifold.
-For instance, the positive twistor space of $\overline{\CP^2}$ (i.e. the complex projective plane with the opposite orientation) with the Fubini--Study metric is the full flag variety $U(3)/\left( U(1)\times U(1) \times U(1) \right)$ \cite[p.217, Example 1]{Sa84}, whose cohomology is given by where $x,y,z$ are in degree two \cite[Proposition 31.1]{B53}.
-This ring is not isomorphic to for any integer $k$, so the cohomology of $Z_+(\overline{\CP^2})$ can not be expressed as in the first item of \Cref{cohomtwis} (1).
-This corresponds to the fact that $\overline{\CP^2}$ does not admit an almost complex structure compatible with its orientation (which can of course be seen by other means as well, e.g. Hirzebruch's congruence $\chi + \sigma \equiv 0 \bmod 4$ for closed almost complex four--manifolds). \end{remark}
+\begin{Remark} In order for the formulas of Corollary~\ref{cohomtwis}(1) to hold, it is crucial to have an almost complex structure \emph{inducing the given orientation} on the base manifold.
+For instance, the positive twistor space of $\overline{\CP^2}$ (i.e., the complex projective plane with the opposite orientation) with the Fubini--Study metric is the full flag variety ${\rm U}(3)/\left( {\rm U}(1)\times {\rm U}(1) \times {\rm U}(1) \right)$~\cite[p.~217, Example~1]{Sa84}, whose cohomology is given by